jiandamonique/Spotify-Discography-Exporter/README.md

 A red error message instead of a prompt — Something didn't paste correctly, or pip install requests didn't finish first.
 Re-run both cells in order.

-It says my redirect URI isn't secure — Use https://localhost:8888/callback or http://127.0.0.1:8888/callback instead of plain http://.
+It says my redirect URL isn't secure — Use https://localhost:8888/callback or http://127.0.0.1:8888/callback instead of plain http://.

 Is this safe?
 Will Spotify disallow this?